PrinceKhadwal/Ezz-Student-using-ReactJS/README.md

 ## Ezz-Student

 Ezz Student is an educational Website developed to provide the educational resources for learners around our platform.
-It is built for MCA students of Himachal Pradesh Technical University.
+It is built for MCA students.
 Here, you have access to MCA course Material like Syllabus, Previous Year Question Papers in pdf format.

 ## Features